Purdue-CS193/homework-0-FakeTonyV2/index.md

+#Fiyin's First CS193 Homework
+- The students around me
+- The friendliness of teachers
+- The fact in-person lectures are held in WALC.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.